 3. Black Troops Working HowitzerSource:Getty

-(Original Caption) 1944-FRANCE: World War II: Negro troops of a field artillery battery emplace a 155MM Howitzer in France.
-They have been following the advance of the infantry and are now setting up this new position.
-1944 photograph.
+Negro troops of a field artillery battery emplace a 155MM Howitzer in France during World War II in 1944.
+They were following the advance of the infantry and were setting up this new position.

 4. Group Watching Parade Of Black InfantrySource:Getty